Ecoblockchain/maplegym/README.md

 Most of these tweaks are done on the server.
 Client-side modifications are made using two DLLs, MapleController and MapleControllerLib.
-MapleController is injected into MapleStory and installs a bunch of hooks to fake keypresses, skip the login screen, remove UI elements, etc. MapleControllerLib is the Python/C bridge and includes things like launching MapleStory and injecting MapleController, sending keypresses, getting MapleStory's window bitmap data, etc.
+MapleController is injected into MapleStory and installs a bunch of hooks.
+MapleControllerLib is the Python/C bridge and is responsible for, among other things, launching MapleStory and injecting MapleController.

-(A third uninteresting DLL, ForceWindowMode, does what its name suggests.
-I considered using DXWnd, but it had a lot of unnecessary features and didn't have an API.)
+A third uninteresting DLL, ForceWindowMode, does what its name suggests.
+I considered using DXWnd, but it had a lot of unnecessary features and didn't have an API.
 I also disabled the client's gratuitous packet encryption and removed 600 MB of unused game data.

 ## Recorder